kyung032/translation/README.md

 This repository is associated with the manuscript:

-**"Translation rescue by a mitochondria-derived hormone during nutrient stress"**
+**"Mitochondrial hormone linking metabolic stress with growth signaling"**
-Submitted to *Science*, April 2025.
+Submitted to *Nature*, September 2025.

 ## 🔐 Data & Code Access